tkellen/kwm/README.md

 ```

 In the future, when you're managing many nodes simultaneously, this will be a
-powerful feature for building a pipeline of commands.
+powerful feature for a pipeline of commands.

 #### Confirm you can connect to your node:
 This will execute the value of environment variable `KWM_CONNECT_[nodeKey]`.
 If